gwu888/Redfish-Schema/README.md

-# Types
+# Redfish-Schema Examples
-HPE Types and URIs

-This repository contains a full list of all the types for a HPE server.
+This repository shows a list of the Redfish-Schema examples for a HPE server.